 “I never knew of a morning in Africa when I woke up and was not happy” Ernest Hemingway

 The writer Ernest Hemingway once said, “I never knew of a morning in Africa when I woke up and was not happy”.
 That is exactly how I felt on my most recent trip to Mozambique.
 I travelled back to this beautiful country just over a month ago to visit my friend, Barbara Karoline Hofmann, the founder of Association Pour Les Enfants de Mozambique (ASEM), a charitable organisation founded in 1991 to help marginalised children and youth in the country.
-You can read a little more about Barbara and her wonderful initiative in one of my previous blogs, here.
+You can read a little more about Barbara and her wonderful initiative in one of my previous blogs.

 While I’d visited her once before in Mozambique, I’d never actually toured her children’s centre, MAJIANZA, that she runs in Vilanculos and I wanted to take my family there to show them the incredible work she does.
-Walking through the beautiful countryside and drinking in the views of an azure coastline, I fell in love with Mozambique all over again, and – after viewing the MAJIANZA centre – I was also inspired to do more to help Barbara with her important charity work.
+Walking through the beautiful countryside and drinking in the views of the azure coastline, I fell in love with Mozambique all over again, and – after viewing the MAJIANZA centre – I was also inspired to do more to help Barbara with her important charity work.

 MAJIANZA really does incredible work for the children in its care.
 While Barbara is not able to register the space officially as a school – due to red tape and bureaucratic challenges – she does employ a couple of people that assist with basic education, including teaching numbers, the alphabet and art.
 At the moment the centre operates without electricity, so the kids are taught only during the day hours and entertained with one acoustic guitar, and other indoor and outdoor activities that feature elementary playing and learning materials.
 There is no running water but, fortunately, Vilanculos is blessed with natural lakes which means that water can be collected, cleaned and cooled for consumption.